Smadia/LaravelGoogleDriveConnector/readme.md

 Configuration
 =============

-Before use, make sure you have add new disk in <code>config/filesystem.php</code>
+Before using package, make sure you have added new disk in <code>config/filesystem.php</code>

 <pre>
 'disks' => [